jacopotagliabue/intro-to-ai-agents-columbia-2025/README.md

 ```

 ### LLM
 We use Anthropic APIs for the LLM backend.
 Make sure to create a `.env` file in `src` directory using `local.env` as a template.
 If you prefer to use other models, we rely on [LiteLLM](https://github.com/BerriAI/litellm) interface, so it should be straightforward to swap out the model backend.
+Make sure to change both the `.env` and the LLM init accordingly.

 ## Running the code